Collage of three D.C. plates.

 1941 Registration Numbers

 Passenger.
 An overview of registration numbers used from Jan.
 1935-March 1948 is provided on our page upon which plates of the 1930s are described.
 Click here to get there.
-Specifically with respect to 1941, the lowest five-digit and highest passenger vehicle registration numbers are 65-653 and 169-209, respectively.
+Specifically with respect to 1941, the lowest (five-digit) and highest observed numbers are 46-828 and 169-209.

 1942